The Ultimate Guide on Local SEO for Plumbers

 Optimize your listing!

-Add photos.
 Consider adding a logo, on-the-job photos, before and after shots, and team member photos.
 Choose images sized between 10KB and 5MB with a minimum resolution of 720 x 720 pixels for a professional look.

-Add a description that briefly touches on the length of time your business has been in operation, your qualifications and some kind of call to action.
+that briefly touches on the length of time your business has been in operation, your qualifications and some kind of call to action.
 Here’s an example you can snag for your own Google My Business description:

 [Business Name] is ready to offer you professional plumbing services such as [list of a few key services] in [City].
 We’ve been in operation for [X] years and certified by the [list out certifications like BBB certifications].
 Call [Your Company Number] today, we can’t wait to serve you.